The Boys of Bummer

 "The Boys of Bummer" is the eighteenth episode of the eighteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on April 29, 2007.
 It was written by Michael Price and was the first episode to be directed by Rob Oliver.

+In this episode, Bart becomes a pariah after he costs Springfield a Little League championship while Homer becomes a mattress salesman.
+The episode received mixed reviews.

 Plot

 Bart catches a fly ball at a Little League Baseball game, pushing the Springfield Isotopes into the championships.
 The next day, Marge is shopping at a department store, but Homer is tired and cannot find a place to sit, so he lies down on a mattress and falls asleep.
 Homer's slumber attracts a crowd, including the store manager.
-Homer instantly exclaims his love for the mattress and manages to sell five to the Rich Texan, which convinces the store manager to hires Homer as a mattress salesman.
+Homer instantly exclaims his love for the mattress and manages to sell five to the Rich Texan, which convinces the store manager to hire Homer as a mattress salesman.

 In the championship, Springfield leads Shelbyville 5–2 in the bottom of the ninth with two outs, but Shelbyville has the bases loaded.
 When their batter hits a pop-up towards Bart, he drops the ball and repeatedly fails to pick it up, letting all four runners score and thus giving Shelbyville the 6–5 victory.
 The crowd boos Bart and pelts him with beer.
 Bart's attempt to flee is thwarted by Chief Wiggum, who tricks Bart into his police car and returns to the field so that Bart's ostracization can continue.

 Bart, now a social pariah, is reluctant to show himself in public.
 Lisa tries to cheer him up by taking him to see Joe LaBoot, a baseball player who made the same mistake as Bart did in the 1943 World Series.
-However, LaBoot turns on Bart as well upon learning who he is.
+However, this backfires when LaBoot learns who Bart is and turns on him.
 Meanwhile, the Lovejoys buy a mattress from Homer to address a sex problem, but bring it to the Simpsons' house the next day with their problem unresolved.
 As Homer writes them a refund check, they begin making out on his and Marge's mattress, and trade their new mattress for it.
 When Homer and Marge discover that their new mattress is uncomfortable, they sneak in to the Lovejoys' home to steal back their old mattress.
 The Lovejoys return and catch Homer and Marge having sex on the mattress.
 Reverend Lovejoy invokes the Judgment of Solomon and cuts the mattress in half diagonally, giving one half to Homer and Marge.
 On the way, Homer convinces Marge to drive behind a billboard where they try to have sex as they did on their honeymoon with the same bum watching them.